dakShh/dakShh/README.md

 <h1>Hi👋, I'm Daksh Khatri</h1>

-My 2 years of experience as Full Stack Developer has equipped me with a strong foundation in programming and problem‑solving.
-Now, I’m ready to bridge the gap by transitioning into a Machine Learning Engineer role.
-I’m actively learning machine learning concepts and eager to contribute to projects that utilize data to drive innovation.
+Passionate full-stack developer driven by innovation and a commitment to creating impactful solutions.
+With 2.5+ years of experience in designing and building scalable web applications.
+My expertise spans front-end and back-end development, with a focus on delivering exceptional user experiences and optimizing application performance.

+As a student researcher at Centennial Innovates, I delved into the exciting world of IoT, integrating RESTful APIs to process sensory data and design a dynamic parking system.
+My volunteer work at HealthiAi allowed me to contribute to cutting-edge AI projects, solidifying my understanding of MERN stack development.

+With a strong foundation in technologies like React, TypeScript, Node.js, and MongoDB, I'm equipped to tackle complex challenges and deliver exceptional results.
+Whether it's optimizing web application performance or crafting intuitive user interfaces, I'm always eager to learn and grow my skills.

 * 🌍  I'm based in Toronto, ON
-* 🧠  I'm learning LLMs and Gen AI
+* 🧠  I'm currently working as a student research for Centennial college in IoT
 * ✉️  You can contact me at [dakshkhatri.work@gmail.com](mailto:dakshkhatri.work@gmail.com)

 ## 💻 Tech Stack: